clojure/core.match/README.md

 Copyright and license
 ----

-Copyright © 2010-2013 David Nolen, Rich Hickey & contributors.
+Copyright © 2010-2014 David Nolen, Ambrose Bonnaire-Sergeant, Rich Hickey & contributors.

 Licensed under the EPL (see the file epl.html).